PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 This document is a guide for porting an existing ARM Cortex-A board support package (BSP) to Mbed Linux OS (MBL), enabling the platform's software stack for security, connection to Pelion Device Management, and firmware update.

-Porting BSP centres on configuring the secure boot software components, so the correct artifacts appear on the right flash partitions for update:
+Porting BSP centers on configuring the secure boot software components, so the correct artifacts appear on the right flash partitions for update:

 - **Trusted Firmware for Cortex-A (TF-A)**.
 Use Trusted Firmware in v7A AArch32 and v8A AArch64 secure boot processes.
 TF-A artifacts include the second-stage bootloader `BL2`, and the Firmware Image Package (FIP) containing third-stage bootloaders `BL3x` and certificates.
 - **Open Platform Trusted Execution Environment (OP-TEE)**.
 This is the OS with trusted applications running in the TrustZone secure world, and is packaged as `BL32` in the FIP image.
 - **U-Boot**.
-U-Boot is the normal world bootloader for loading Rich OS.
+U-Boot is the Normal world bootloader for loading Rich OS.
 This is packaged as `BL33` inside the FIP image.
 - **Linux kernel**.
 The Linux kernel is the Normal world Rich OS.
 The kernel image is packaged with the device tree binaries and initial RAM file system in a Flattened Image Tree (FIT) image.

 This document's structure follows the work process: